 - a combination of required courses and a thesis project under the supervision of a thesis advisor; it typically prepares students for research.

 Tip: If you plan on entering a thesis-based program, gain research experience at the undergraduate level by completing a thesis and obtaining related work or volunteer experiences.

 Given the amount of time and money involved in pursuing a graduate degree, consider your motivation for continuing your studies carefully.
 Graduate school may be a logical step to:

-- Allow for career change and advancement – To change career path or better position self for promotion opportunities
+- Allow for a career change and advancement – to change career path or better position self for promotion opportunities

 Is graduate school right for you?

 Some questions to consider before committing to graduate school: